 14. English Cocker Spaniel

-Full of energy and vigour the English Springer Spaniel will run, jump, swim and play all day.
+One of the most popular dog breeds, full of energy and vigour the English Springer Spaniel will run, jump, swim and play all day.
 They are very social and require constant attention.
 They suffer if left unattended for too long.

 Springer Spaniels are obedient and quick to learn.
 They are amongst the easier breeds to train.